On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Results

 \section{Results}

-We verify the capabilities of NeurVec in two aspects: (1) NeurVec is capable of stabilizing and accelerating the simulation on widely used numerical solvers with consistent performance improvement; and (2) NeurVec can be applied effectively to various benchmark problems, ranging from high-dimensional simulation to chaotic dynamics.
+We verify the capabilities of NeurVec in two aspects: (1) NeurVec is capable of stabilizing and accelerating the simulation on widely used numerical solvers with consistent performance improvement; and (2) NeurVec can be applied effectively to various \rv{complex dynamical system benchmarks.}

 To illustrate the performance of NeurVec, we employ a simple network structure, a one-hidden-layer fully connected neural network~\cite{liang2022stiffnessaware}, to model NeurVec, where the number of the hidden neurons is 1,024 and a rational function~\cite{boulle2020rational} is used (see the Methods section for details).
 The training and inference of NeurVec are all performed on a single GeForce RTX 3080 GPU with a memory of 10 gigabytes.
 The simulations in the training and testing sets are uniformly sampled every time interval $\eta$, and hence we have discrete solutions on the time $0, \eta, 2\eta, \cdots$.
 To compare the speed, we average the clock time of simulations over 70 trials.
 The complete statistical tests can be found in the supplementary material.